DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/creating-reports/report-navigation-and-interactivity.md

 ---
-title: 'Report Navigation and Interactivity '
+title: Report Navigation and Interactivity
 ---
 The topics in this section explain how to establish navigation through a report in different ways and enable editing reports in Print Preview.